 Where do I start with setting goals?

-If so, read on for a fresh perspective on goal-setting & 4 easy steps for setting your goal.
+If so, read on for a fresh perspective on goal-setting & 4 easy steps for setting your goal and catching your vision.

 But before we get into those, here's why this topic matters so deeply to me...